 Yes, Title IX protects faculty, staff, and students from discrimination on the basis of gender (sex).

-Sexual misconduct collectively identifies any acts of unwanted and/or unwelcome conduct of a sexual nature that occurs without consent: sexual assault, sexual exploitation, and sexual or gender-based harassment).
+Sexual misconduct collectively identifies any acts of unwanted and/or unwelcome conduct of a sexual nature that occurs without consent: sexual assault, (which can include rape, sodomy, sexual assault with an object, fondling, incest, and statutory rape), sexual exploitation, and sex discrimination (which includes harassment based on gender identity, sexual orientation, sex stereotypes, pregnancy status, and sex-based harassment, which is harassment on the basis of sex, gender identity, sexual orientation, or pregnancy status)).

 Depending on the circumstances, sex discrimination, sexual harassment, and sexual assault may include, but are not limited to, the following: